Edmund Wragge: Origins

 Edmund Wragge was the second son of seven children born to Charles John and Frances Anne Wragge of Red Hill House, Old Swinford, near Stourbridge, Worcestershire.
 Wragge's parents were cousins, married at Oakamoor, Cheadle, Staffordshire.
 Their families were prosperous lawyers and bankers in the English Midlands, although with engineering and manufacturing connections.
 Ingleby & Wragge, Solicitors of New Street, Birmingham, handled some of the legal business of Boulton and Watt.
 The Worcestershire Wragges were lawyers and bankers.
 Charles John Wragge was an attorney who in 1835 became a partner in Rufford's Bank, Stourbridge with Francis Rufford, a railway financier, member of parliament, and speculator.
 In 1851 the bank suffered a liquidity crisis as a result of Rufford's speculations, and failed.
 All the assets were sold in 1852, including Red Hill House.

 Wragge was educated at Rossall School on the Lancashire coast.
 When he was seventeen, in about 1853, he commenced his engineering career as a pupil with Messrs.
 Fox, Henderson and Company, London Works, Smethwick.
 John Henderson, the Scottish-born ironmaster, is said to have been a friend of Wragge's father.
 After the partnership between Fox and Henderson was wound up in the mid-1850s Wragge completed his pupilage in London with Sir Charles Fox and Son, until he was about twenty-two years of age in 1858.
 A position with Fox, the celebrated engineer of the Crystal Palace housing the Great Exhibition of 1851, would have required payment of a substantial premium.

 Career

 South Africa

-In 1859 Wragge went to South Africa where he remained for three and a half years as a district engineer on the construction of the Cape Town and Wellington Railway.
+In 1859 Wragge went to Cape Colony where he remained for three and a half years as a district engineer on the construction of the Cape Town and Wellington Railway.
 The consultant engineer of the proposed line was Sir Charles Fox, who had submitted an estimated cost of £500,000 in 1851.
 The line was built by the Cape Town Railway and Dock Company, which was incorporated in London in 1853, with a concession to build a line from Cape Town to Wellington.